Roslyne Akombe

 Roselyn Kwamboka Akombe (born 1976) is a Kenyan former commissioner of the Independent Electoral and Boundaries Commission (IEBC) of Kenya.
-Dr. Akombe is of the enigmatic Abagussi tribe and is fondly referred to as mama kayai junior.

 She became famous within the Kenyan media after appearing before the board that was interviewing potential appointees for the commission and said that she was ready to take her new position as a commissioner, although this would mean taking a pay cut of 70 percent from her previous job as an Under-Secretary at the United Nations.
 She argued that this was a sacrifice she was ready to make for her country.
 She became famous internationally after controversially resigning from her post as a commissioner on 18 October 2017 amidst a political crisis in Kenya.

 Shortly after her resignation, she flew out of the country citing fears for her life within the prevailing political climate.

 Early life and education

 She was born in 1976, in present-day Nyamira County, in what was then Nyanza Province, Kenya.
 She grew up and attended local primary and secondary schools.
 She obtained her first degree, a Bachelor of Education, from the University of Nairobi.
 Later, she obtained a Master of Science degree in Global Affairs, from Rutgers University, in the United States, followed by a Doctor of Philosophy, in the same subject, also from Rutgers University.